 The Common Text Program introduces students to the liberal arts mission of Loyola University Maryland before they even begin their coursework.
-Students receive their copy of the Common Text at summer orientation and are expected to read it before they return in the fall to prepare for a small group discussion with their core advisor on August 29th.
+Students receive their copy of the Common Text at summer orientation and are expected to read it before they return in the fall to prepare for a small group discussion with their Messina advisor during summer orientation.

 First-Year Student Challenges

 Entering students sometimes face challenges such as limited or unrealistic expectations of college, academic under-preparedness, transition or adjustment issues, and lack of direction in choosing a major and/or a career.
-Successful core advisors do not simply serve as academic advisors, but act as mentors to their advisees as well.
-The core advisor is an important representative of the Loyola community who helps familiarize new students with every aspect of Loyola.
-One of the chief roles of the core advisor is to help students identify their academic interests and learning styles.
+Successful Messina advisors do not simply serve as academic advisors, but act as mentors to their advisees as well.
+The Messina advisor is an important representative of the Loyola community who helps familiarize new students with every aspect of Loyola.
+One of the chief roles of the Messina advisor is to help students identify their academic interests and learning styles.